 The “build your network” concept is great, but how do you actually build a network?
 But networking can be tough, especially if you are not the “social” type.
-If the thought of calling people you don’t know or having conversation at a networking event makes you a little nervous, consider the following networking tips to help you build your network.
+If the thought of calling people you don’t know or having a conversation at a networking event makes you a little nervous, consider the following networking tips to help you build your network.

-- Existing Network: Good news, you already have a network (unless you’ve been living as a recluse on some remote island).
+Good news, you already have a network (unless you’ve been living as a recluse on some remote island).
 “What?” you may ask.
 Every friend, relative, former coworker, current coworker, college or high school acquaintance is a part of your existing network.
-And did I mention neighbors, your mailman and the checkout person at the supermarket.
+And did I mention neighbors, your mailman, and the checkout person at the supermarket?
 All of these individuals are part of your existing network, now you just need to “formalize” your list.
 How to start: